Sayali22/TensorFlow_Object_Detection/README.md

 This will undoubtably help for resource management for wildlife conservation and will be also helpful for future research, studies by conservationists.

-Due to Non-Discloure agreement I am not allowed to upload the Source code or Thesis Report without removing Images.
+Dueto Non-Disclosure agreement I am not allowed to upload the Source code or Thesis Report without removing Images.

 Reference : https://github.com/tensorflow/models/tree/master/research/object_detection